European Commission & the Complaints against Google

 January 3, U.S.: Google and the U.S. Federal Trade Commission announce an agreement on standards essential patents, and the FTC drops its investigation about search.

-January 30, search complaint 22: ICOMP, a coalition of internet companies, announces a complaint that Google first achieved dominance through unlawful means.
+January 30, complaint 22: ICOMP, a coalition of internet companies, announces a complaint that Google first achieved dominance through unlawful means.

-February 26, search complaint 23: Visual Meta, German shopping comparison site owned by Axel Springer, files complaint saying Google abused competitors, Mlex reports.
+February 26, complaint 23: Visual Meta, German shopping comparison site owned by Axel Springer, files complaint saying Google abused competitors, Mlex reports.
 Company signs March 21 letter below.

 March 21, complainants letter: Eleven complainants tell Almunia in an open letter that Google must end promotion of its own services and the demotion of others.